firstred/postnl-api-php/README.md

 - Clone this repo
 - Optionally run `composer require guzzlehttp/guzzle` to use Guzzle instead of cURL directly
 - Run `composer install` (Don't have composer?
 Visit https://getcomposer.org/)
 - You're good to go!
-A few small examples can be found in this README.
+A small example can be found in this README.
+Check out the documtation for a quick start guide.

 ## Documentation

 ### Example

-Creating a label using the default REST API
+Allow a user to download a label using the default REST API

 ```php
 <?php